-Q Are we going to get national guidance around complete packs and suicide and self-harm risk?
-A Please contribute examples to england.medicinessafetyimprovementprogramme@nhs.net for sharing on Medicines Safety Improvement Programme - FutureNHS Collaboration Platform .
-Q What is known about the needs of the affected population, including those people most at risk of health inequalities?
-A Both epilepsy and bipolar have higher prevalence in populations with higher levels of deprivation.
+Q Are we going to get national guidance around complete packs and suicide and self- harm risk? Α Please contribute examples to england.medicinessafetyimprovementprogramme@nhs.net_for sharing Medicines Safety Improvement Programme - FutureNHS Collaboration Pla Q What is known about the needs of the affected population, including those people most at risk of health inequalities? Α Both epilepsy and bipolar have higher prevalence in populations with higher levels of deprivation.
 In addition, providers have expressed concern that patients form deprived or under-served communities are at increased risk of having a reduced level of protection from the pregnancy prevention programme.
 Similar concerns have been raised for patients for whom communication barriers exist either due to language or understanding.
-And for those with a learning disability or neurodiversity and those with more than one indication for Valproate such as co-existing epilepsy and bipolar.
+And for those with a learn disability or neurodiversity and those with more than one indication for such as co-existing epilepsy and bipolar.
 Concerns have been raised that transgender patients are at increased risk, particularly if they have been provided with an NHS number that is not the same as the one issued at birth.
 Ethnic and religious believes about contraception are also a consideration.
 Other risk factors have been identified such as children in care, patients with a safeguarding risk management plan, homelessness, new entrants to the UK and asylum seekers.
 Q Where can I find exemplar arrangements with patient representatives / representative groups?

-A NHS England - South East regional team have plans for engaging patients in co- design work.
-Please contribute examples to england.medicinessafetyimprovementprogramme@nhs.net for sharing on Medicines Safety Improvement Programme - FutureNHS Collaboration Platform.
-Q What if we don't or can't implement the new regulatory requirements?The new requirements are part of the authorisation for use of valproate and if they are not followed it would be considered off-label prescribing (Off-label or unlicensed use of medicines: prescribers' responsibilities - GOV.UK (www.gov.uk)).
-On an individual prescriber level this might mean they may not be able to meet the GMC's professional standard expectations, which can be found in both Good Medical Practice and Good Prescribing Practice or equivalent for non- medical prescribers.
+ollaboration Purposes Α NHS England - South East regional team have plans for engaging patients in codesign work.
+Please contribute examples to england.medicinessafetyimprovementprogramme@nhs.net_for sharing on Medicines Safety Improvement Programme - FutureNHS Collaboration Platform.
+Q What if we don't or can't implement the new regulatory requirements?
+A The new requirements are part of the authorisation for use of valproate and are not followed it would be considered off-label prescribing (Off-label or unlicensed use of medicines: prescribers' responsibilities - GOV.UK (www.gov.uk)).
+On an individual prescriber level this might mean they may not be able to meet the GMC's professional standard expectations, which can be found in both Good Medical Practice and Good Prescribing Practice or equivalent for nonmedical prescribers.
 At a system or provider level, this would fall under the remit of the CQC as the regulator of care.
-The CQC's Guidance on Safe Care and Treatment 12(2)(b) states:

-- Providers must do all that is reasonably practicable to mitigate risks.
+The CQC's Guidance on Safe Care and Treatment 12(2)(b) states:Providers must do all that is reasonably practicable to mitigate risks.
 They should follow good practice guidance and must adopt control measures to make sure the risk is as low as is reasonably possible.
-They should review methods and measures and amended them to address changing practice. - Providers should use risk assessments about the health, safety and welfare of people using their service to make required adjustments.
-These adjustments may be to premises, equipment, staff training, processes, and practices and can affect any aspect of care and treatment. - Relevant health and safety concerns should be included in people's care and treatment plans/pathways.
-This includes allergies, contraindications and other limitations relating to the person's needs and abilities. - Staff must follow plans and pathways. - Medication reviews must be part of, and align with, people's care and treatment assessments, plans or pathways and should be completed and reviewed regularly when their medication changes. - Providers must comply with relevant Patient Safety Alerts, recalls and rapid response reports issued from the Medicines and Healthcare products Regulatory Agency (MHRA) and through the Central Alerting System (CAS).
+They should review methods and measures and amended them to address changing practice.
+Providers should use risk assessments about the health, safety and welfare of people using their service to make required adjustments.
+These adjustments may be to premises, equipment, staff training, processes, and practices and can affect any aspect of care and treatment.
+Relevant health and safety concerns should be included in people and treatment plans/pathways.
+This includes allergies, contraindications and other limitations relating to the person's needs and abilities.
+Staff must follow plans and pathways.
+Medication reviews must be part of, and align with, people's care and treatment assessments, plans or pathways and should be completed and reviewed regularly when their medication changes.
+Providers must comply with relevant Patient Safety Alerts, recalls and rapid response reports issued from the Medicines and Healthcare products Regulatory Agency (MHRA) and through the Central Alerting System (CAS).
+System (CAS).
 CQC's 'safety alert' describes the responsibilities in General Practice.
-Please contribute examples of provider risk assessments to: england.medicinessafetyimprovementprogramme@nhs.net for sharing on Medicines Safety Improvement Programme - FutureNHS Collaboration Platform.
+Please contribute examples of provider risk assessments to: england.medicinessafetyimprovementprogramme@nhs.net_for_sharing_on iniodicines calety improvement Programme - i utuleni io collaboration Platform